FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 The Members noted that this company was a long established and very good employer on the

 Dock Road in Limerick, which gave excellent support to the farmers of Co.
+Limerick and beyond.
+---
-Limerick and beyond.--- They noted the company’s intention to advance a Green Agenda and that they intend to use GM
+They noted the company’s intention to advance a Green Agenda and that they intend to use GM

 free raw materials to deliver a niche product to the farming community.